dmfigol/simple-smartsheet/README.md

   * `def update_row(row: Row)`: updates a single row
   * `def delete_rows(row_ids: Sequence[int])`: delete several rows with provided ids
   * `def delete_row(row_id: int)`: delete a single row with a provided id
+  * `def make_cell(column_title: str, field_value: Union[float, str, datetime, None])`: creates a Cell object with provided column title and an associated value
+  * `def make_cells(fields: Dict[str, Union[float, str, datetime, None]])`: creates a list of Cell objects from an input dictionary where column title is key associated with the field value
+  * `def as_list()`: returns a list of dictionaries where column title is key associated with the field value

 #### Class `simple_smartsheet.models.Row`
 Attributes (converted from camelCase to snake_case):